This blog may contain affiliate links. Read our disclosure policy for more info.

 Mica Mountain Lodge & Log Cabins is a perfect choice for those interested in visiting Mount Robson, which lies 8.1 miles away.
 It is also ideal for people wanting to visit Valemount, which is only 15 minutes away by car and full of restaurants and shops.
 You’ll be about an hour and fifteen-minute drive away from Jasper when staying at this property, but let me tell you, it is a really beautiful drive!

 You can also easily visit Fraser River, known for its waterfalls and salmon fishing, from the lodge.
-Other than that, summer and winter tours can all be arranged on-site.
+Other than that, summer and winter tours in Jasper can all be arranged on-site.

 You can rent one cottage here starting from around $470 CAD/night.
 Check availability and book here.